by Texas Homesteader ~

 And CHEAP!

-So if you decide to try any of these food waste tips, try this one first.
+So if you decide to try any of these food waste tips, be sure to make your own broth from meat trimmings & bones.
 In my opinion it gives you the most bang for your buck.

 So there ya go.
-The next time you’re headed for your compost bucket with the last scraps of food, take note.
-Hummmm… Can we EAT this?? ‘
+The next time you’re headed for your compost bucket with scraps of food, take note.
+Hummmm… Can we EAT this??

 Oftentimes the answer is ‘YES’!